graphql-java/graphql-java/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project (commenting or opening PR/Issues etc) you are agreeing to follow this conduct, so please take the time and read it.
+By contributing to this project (commenting or opening PR/Issues etc) you are agreeing to follow this conduct, so please take the time to read it.

 ### Mailing List